Frequently Asked Questions

 Our receptionists will process your claim once payment is complete.
 Medicare will then deposit the rebate in your nominated bank account within 24-48 hours.
 For more information on nominating a bank account, please vistit the Services Australia website by clicking here.

 Yes!
-To ensure you receive your results in a timely manner, we highly encourage our patients to be proactive in their healthcare and organise a follow-up appointment with their GP to discuss their results.
+To ensure you receive your results on time, we highly encourage our patients to be proactive in their healthcare and organise a follow-up appointment with their GP to discuss their results.

 Yes.
 If you are wanting to become an ongoing patient of our practice, you can request that your previous medical practice sends a copy of your medical records to us.